Armed Forces wish the Duchess of Edinburgh a happy birthday as she turns 60

 Members of the military have wished the Duchess of Edinburgh a happy birthday as she turns 60 today.

-She is also Colonel-in-Chief of the Royal Corps of Army Music and Queen Alexandra's Royal Army Nursing Corps and regularly meets with service personnel.
+She is also Colonel-in-Chief of the Royal Corps of Army Music and Queen Alexandra's Royal Army Nursing Corps and regularly meets service personnel.

 Each year, the Duchess attends The Duchess of Edinburgh Cup, an annual military skills competition in which regiments compete against each other in a series of physically and mentally demanding challenges.